This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Introduced the "Foreign Repeat Customer System."

-The most important factor for success is "thorough pursuit of profit margins."
+The most important contribution to success is the "thorough pursuit of profit margins. "

 Even with annual sales of 300 million yen, we maintain a profit margin of 60%.